 Personal loan approval amount depends on several factors, such as your income, credit score, and other assets.
 For borrowers who have a good credit history and a strong ability to repay, these loans could be amount to tens of thousands of dollars.
 That's enough to cover most serious expenses that come up out of nowhere.

 Credit card repayment is typically handled on a monthly basis.
 You'll have a minimum payment, which, if you've got a high balance, might take a long while to pay off.
 There's no fixed term to repayment; so if you continue to charge while making only minimum payments due, paying off your loan can take forever.

 A personal loan, on the other hand, will include a fixed monthly payment that will let you repay the loan in a set amount of time.
 You'll sign paperwork at the beginning of the term, which spells out exactly when you'll be done repaying the loan.
 There's no penalty for early repayment, either.
 So, if you find yourself ahead of schedule, you can pay off the balance and save some money!

-Since the repayment period of a personal will generally not run longer than a few years, the monthly payments are generally higher than credit card payments.
+Since the repayment period of a personal loan will generally not run longer than a few years, the monthly payments are typically higher than credit card payments.
 With a personal loan, you will have a clear path to paying off the debt.

 Credit cards only work at a merchant terminal.